tyandco/SNESMiniWeb/README.md

 I did my best to remove the ads, but turns out I can't do anything about it..
 Sorry! :(

+**NOTE - I'm aware that some games don't work, if you're willing to help then contact me on my discord: tyandco_**

 ### Credits
 TY and Co. - Developer